 Baboons were curious and this guy wanted right in to the van.
 I suspect he probably could have driven the thing as well….

 At about 14,000 feet up the mountain, the ‘easy’ approach via the Noro Moru Trail is over and the real fun begins.
-Point John is the pointed tower on the right with the ‘Midgits’ lower and center.
+The shot to the left shows Point John as the pointed tower on the right with the ‘Midgits’ lower and center.
 Both summits of Nelion and Batian are lost in the clouds.
+Click on the image immediately below indicating the rather strange, other-worldly atmosphere one finds up here (taken at dusk, end of first day).

 Here’s a topo of the rocky top of Mt.
 Kenya that I found informative… Our approach trail is seen in the lower right quadrant progressing upward to high camp at the ‘Austrian Hut’.
 AH = Austrian Hut, lg = Lewis Glacier, PL = Point Lenana, PJ = Point John, M = the Midgets, N = Nelion, B = Batian, …later….

-On the approach to high camp…. that is about 3000 vertical feet of rock over there.
-Perspective changes things, but the peak on the left is Point John and Nelion is the pointed tower on the right.
+About half way to the Austrian Hut and high camp, one begins to appreciate the scale of this place.
+That’s about 3000 vertical feet of rock ‘over there’.
+Perspective really changes things, but the peak on the left is Point John and Nelion is the pointed tower on the right.
 Batian is in the middle background.

 The Lewis Glacier had to be negotiated to get to the base of the climb.
 It was clearly evident from seeing large volumes of water streaming off the glacier, both day and night, that the icepack is melting away at an extremely rapid rate.
 Stories abound in villages below of severe water shortages and drought conditions not present just 10 years ago.